syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/appearance.md

 ## Hide trailing dates

-`SfCalendar` allows to hide the days of the next month and the previous month in the calendar to enhance the appearance of the calendar.
+The `SfCalendar` allows you to hide the days of next month and previous month in the calendar to enhance the appearance of the calendar.
 This can be achieved by disabling the `TrailingDatesVisible` property.
-The following code example illustrates how to hide trailing dates in calendar.
+The following code example illustrates how to hide trailing dates in the calendar:

 {% tabs %}